julelang/manual/src/error-handling/exceptionals.md

 ## Exceptions

-An exceptional has a special `error` keyword designed for lifetime use of an exceptional.
+An exceptional has a special `error` keyword designed for the lifetime use of an exceptional.
 The `error` keyword is used to throw an exception within an exceptional scope.
 The ordinary return statements mean a healthy return without exception.
-No return statement is required to throw an exception, return statements cannot throw an exception.
-You just need to use the `error` keyword keyword to do this.
+No return statement is required to throw an exception; return statements cannot throw an exception.
+You just need to use the `error` keyword to do this.

 For example:
 ```jule